gertjana/p1_parser/README.md

 # P1Parser

-Parser's telegram's as they output through the P1 serial port of a smartmeter
+Parses telegram's as they are output through the P1 serial port of a smartmeter

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `p1_parser` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do